krareT/terichdb/README.md

 ## Terarkdb
-TerarkDB is an open source database based on the power of terark storage engine.
+TerarkDB is an open source realtime database based on the power of terark storage engine.

-TerarkDB is,
+TerarkDB is:

 - Read optimized, it's quite fast.
 - Data is highly compressed and is not required to be decompressed before read.